arihant-bhuyan/Investment-Portfolio/README.md

 #### 2. Realized Gains/Losses
 Realized gains/losses were computed for assets that have been sold during the year.
 The timing of these trades plays a crucial role in the profitability of the portfolio.

-- **AAPL**: The realized gains from selling AAPL reflect timely buy and sell decisions, leveraging the stock’s bullish trend.
-Selling AAPL after its consistent rise contributed significantly to portfolio profits.
-- **TSLA**: Tesla’s realized losses were due to its volatility.
-Although some trades were profitable, others resulted in small realized losses due to sales during price dips.
-- **VFINX (Vanguard 500 Index Fund)**: Realized gains from VFINX were steady, reflecting its stable performance as an index fund.
-VFINX is ideal for long-term investors looking to capitalize on overall market growth with low risk.
-- **SPY & QQQ (Invesco QQQ Trust)**: Both ETFs showed decent performance, especially QQQ, which focuses on the tech-heavy Nasdaq.
-These trades helped enhance the overall portfolio return, with QQQ benefiting from its tech exposure.

 ![image](https://github.com/user-attachments/assets/8163b93b-5d5d-4a35-bb7a-d747a2c38a86)